ArekBalysNordic/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

             You can not increase the default number of Bluetooth LE connections in this configuration using overlays.
             This is because the configuration uses both Thread and Bluetooth LE protocols, and limited RAM memory.
             You can still increase the number of connections by modifying the board files and decreasing the buffer sizes.
-            The default number of connections is nine.
+            The default number of connections is eight.

    .. group-tab:: nRF54 DKs